quantum-ods/qmlcourse/CONTRIBUTING.md

 ## Prerequisites

-A **general requirement** for all members is to be familiar with GitHub and get familiar with the `markdown` mark-up language (see [Environment](#environment)).
+A **general requirement** for all members is to be familiar with GitHub and get with the `markdown` mark-up language (see [Environment](#environment)).

-Still, if you are not comfortable with GitHub at all but are able to provide valuable feedback, pls use comments to a Pull Request.
+Still, if you are not comfortable with GitHub at all but are able to provide valuable feedback, pls use comments to a Pull Request or create Issue.
 See [Content review](#content-review).

 ## Contributor roles

 We see the following roles for contributors to the course:

 - Benevolent Dictator

+    Semyon Sinchenko, @sem.

 - Core reviewers
-- Reviewers
-- Authors
-- Editors
-- Orgs
-- Others

-### Benevolent Dictator

-Semyon Sinchenko, @sem.

-### Core reviewers

     Supposed to be well familiar with quantum information & computation, preferably with experience in QML as well.
 Also, eager to  provide critical feedback.

-### Reviewers
+- Reviewers

     Those who don't satisfy the requirements for core reviewers, but still want to review the content being generated.
-By default that's everyone who is invited to the #org_qml_course Slack channel.
+By default that's everyone who is invited to the [#org_qml_course](https://opendatascience.slack.com/archives/CEH3VJCRJ) Slack channel.

-### Authors
+- Authors

     Content generators, to be agreed with Benevolent Dictator.
 See [Issues](https://github.com/quantum-ods/qmlcourse/issues) to pick up one of the open tasks.

-### Editors
+- Editors

     Editors wait for a PR to be approved, and then introduce their changes fixing grammar, language, etc.

-### Orgs
+- Orgs

     These guys help organizing/promoting the course.

-### Others
+- Others

     We might have some other crowd-sourced help like helping with the course web-site or course assignments.
 To be elaborated.

 ## Environment